csc302-spring-2021/proj-DaTeam/docs/phase1/test.md

 > Describe the approach you intend to take for testing your implementation.

+To verify the correctness of our code and to verify that there are no regressions in behaviour, we wrote unit tests for both our frontend and backend.

 ## Frontend

-- Jest + React Testing Library (set up with Create React App)
+For our frontend we used Jest + React Testing Library (set up with Create React App) to write component unit tests.
+We plan on writing integration tests of pages and user interactions in the future.
-- Component unit tests
-- Integration test of pages and user interactions

 ## Backend

-- Jest + Supertest
-- Test each layer of services separately (ex. serializer, parser, etc.)
+For our backend, we used Jest + Supertest to test each of our API endpoints.
+For endpoints that are not implemented yet, we wrote out stubs that are currently skipped.